-However, Powell coded the solvers in Fortran 77, an old-fashion language that damps the enthusiasm of many users to exploit these solvers in their projects.
+However, Powell implemented the solvers in Fortran 77, an old-fashioned language that damps the enthusiasm of many users to exploit these solvers in their projects.
 There has been a continued demand from both researchers and practitioners for the availability of Powell's solvers in more user-friendly languages such as Python and MATLAB.

-Responding to such a demand, this paper presents a package named \gls{pdfo}, an acronym for ``\glsxtrlong{pdfo}.'' \Gls{pdfo} interfaces Powell's Fortran solvers with other languages, enabling users of such languages to call Powell's solvers without dealing with the Fortran code.
-For each supported language, \gls{pdfo} provides a simple function that can invoke one of Powell's solvers according to the user's request~(if any) or according to the type of the problem to solve.
-The current release (Version 1.2) of \gls{pdfo} supports Python and MATLAB, with more languages to be covered in the future.
-The signature of the Python subroutine is consistent with the \texttt{minimize} function of the SciPy optimization library; the signature of the MATLAB subroutine is consistent with the \texttt{fmincon} function of the MATLAB Optimization Toolbox. \Gls{pdfo} is cross-platform, available on Linux, macOS, and Windows at
+Responding to such a demand, this paper presents a package named \gls{pdfo}, an acronym for ``\glsdesc{pdfo}.'' \Gls{pdfo} interfaces Powell's Fortran solvers with other languages, enabling users of such languages to call Powell's solvers without dealing with the Fortran code.
+For each supported language, \gls{pdfo} provides a simple function that can invoke one of Powell's solvers according to the user's request (if any) or according to the type of the problem to solve.
+The current release (Version~2.2.0) of \gls{pdfo} supports Python and MATLAB, with more languages to be covered in the future.
+The signature of the Python function is consistent with the \texttt{minimize} function of the SciPy optimization library, and that of the MATLAB function is consistent with the \texttt{fmincon} function of the MATLAB Optimization Toolbox. \Gls{pdfo} is cross-platform, available on Linux, macOS, and Windows at